The map beneath

 The date, and what it actually gives you

-A release date is really a deadline in disguise.
-From the first days of July, you have roughly two weeks — and two weeks is enough time to read the entire poem the film is built on.
+A release date looks like a deadline, but the poem outlasts it.
+Give it two weeks and you can read the entire poem the film is built on — before your first watch or after.
 That surprises people, because the Odyssey has a reputation for being long and difficult.
 It is neither, particularly.
 It is a story: fast, strange, emotionally direct, and far shorter than its legend.

 Tell me, O Muse, of that ingenious hero who travelled far and wide after he had sacked the famous town of Troy.